ipfs-shipyard/py-ipfs-http-client/README.md

 > A python client library for the IPFS API

-Check out [ipfs](http://ipfs.io/) and [the API command reference](http://ipfs.io/docs/commands/) for more information about the IPFS API.
+Check out [the client API reference](https://ipfs.io/ipns/QmZ86ow1byeyhNRJEatWxGPJKcnQKG7s51MtbHdxxUddTH/Software/Python/ipfsapi/) for the full command reference.

 **Note:** This library constantly has to change to stay compatible with the IPFS HTTP API.
 Currently, this library is tested against [go-ipfs v0.4.3rc3](https://github.com/ipfs/go-ipfs/releases/tag/v0.4.3-rc3).